-Associated Principal Investigator, Ageing Clinical Research, Dpt.
+Associated Principal Investigator, Full Professor and Head of Ageing Clinical Research, Dpt.
 Internal Medicine II – Nephrology, Rheumatology, Diabetology and General Internal Medicine

 Prof. Dr. M. Cristina Polidori

-Ageing Clinical Research/Klinische Altersforschung, Dpt.
+Full Professor and Head of Ageing Clinical Research/Leitung Klinische Altersforschung, Dpt.
 II of Internal Medicine/Klinik II für Innere Medizin

 Kerpener Str 62